ng-learn-org/ng-learn-org.github.io/_posts/2014-01-06-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part6.markdown

      beforeEach inject ($injector) ->
        profileService = $injector.get 'profileService'

-     it "login user with username and password", -> profileService.login("myUser", "myPassword")
+     it "should login user with username and password", -> profileService.login("myUser", "myPassword")
    {% endhighlight %}